elmeilgyahmed/AI-Developer-Task---Maid/README.md

    ``` sh
 $ ./endpoint.py
 ```
+Then

+    ./mvnw clean spring-boot:run
-Then run Spring Boot endpoints using VS Code; it will utilize port 8080 by default.
+OR run Spring Boot endpoints using VS Code; it will utilize port 8080 by default.

 Now, you can test the implemented endpoints.